dakolyay/port/content/blog-posts/sunflower-sutra.md

 ![](/images/2021-08-24-10-31-22.png)

 The vast majority positively speak out about SMs' boundaries.
-They believe that The warning fulfils its responsibility to keep the user in a safe area and warn them convincingly.
+They _trust_ this mechanism which created a sense of trust between humans and machines.
+The warning fulfils its responsibility to keep the user in a safe area and warn them convincingly.

 After triggering the safety boundaries warning the 40% of respondents have left the safety area even if almost all of them (90%) have been warned about violating safety boundaries.
 The most common reason was the incompatibility of physical movements, hand motor skills and maintaining the body balance between virtuality and reality.